RedrovanD/mnist-handwritten-digit-ai/README.md

 # Handwritten Digit Recognition Using AI (MNIST Dataset)

+A Deep Learning Project for CAP 4630 – Intro to Artificial Intelligence

+# Overview

-This project builds and evaluates an AI system capable of classifying handwritten digits (0–9) using the MNIST dataset, one of the most widely used benchmarks in machine learning and deep learning.
+This project builds an end-to-end AI system that recognizes handwritten digits (0–9) using the MNIST dataset.

-This work was completed as the Final Project for CAP 4630 – Intro to Artificial Intelligence.

-# Project Overview

-Handwritten digit recognition is a classic AI problem used in postal systems, bank check processing, and form digitization.
-The goal of this project is to design an AI model that can read 28×28 grayscale images of handwritten digits and correctly identify the corresponding digit.

-This project compares two different machine learning approaches:
+Two models were implemented and compared:

-Baseline Fully Connected Neural Network
+Baseline Fully Connected Neural Network (Dense NN)

 Convolutional Neural Network (CNN)

+The goal is to demonstrate how model architecture impacts performance on image classification tasks and to visualize common errors using a confusion matrix and misclassified digits.

 # Objectives

--Load and explore the MNIST dataset
+Understand and explore the MNIST image dataset

--Preprocess grayscale image data
+Preprocess grayscale pixel data

--Train a baseline neural network (Dense layers)

--Train a more advanced CNN

--Compare both models performance

--Evaluate results using:

-Accuracy

-Confusion matrix

-Misclassified examples
+Train and evaluate a baseline Dense Neural Network

+Train and evaluate a Convolutional Neural Network

+Compare performance using accuracy and error analysis

+Visualize results using plots, confusion matrix, and misclassified examples

-Discuss limitations and future improvements
+Summarize findings and discuss limitations & future improvements

 # Dataset: MNIST

-70,000 images of handwritten digits

-28×28 pixels, grayscale

-10 classes (digit labels 0–9)

-Split into:
+Property	Value
+Total Images	70,000

-60,000 training images
+Training Set	60,000

-10,000 test images
+Test Set	10,000

-The dataset is loaded directly from tensorflow.keras.datasets.
+Image Size	28 × 28 pixels
+Channels	Grayscale (1)
+Classes	10 (digits 0–9)

+The MNIST dataset is widely used as a benchmark for evaluating image recognition models.

-# Technologies & Libraries Used
+# Technologies & Libraries

-Python
+Python 3.9+

 TensorFlow / Keras